GRKdev/astro-portfolio/src/content/projects/06-astro-portfolio.md

 ##  Astro - Portfolio

-This portfolio is created/inspired by template from [Max](https://www.maxencewolff.com).
+This portfolio is created/inspired by template from [Max](https://www.maxencewolff.com). - [Template GitHub](https://github.com/MaeWolff/astro-portfolio-template)

 NB: Additional color themes can also be configured on the `src/data/theme.ts` file.